CanonicalLtd/maas-docs/en/manage-cli-comp-hw.md

 	[tags=$TAG1,$TAG2,...]
 ```

-In the case of the Virsh power type, both USERNAME and PASSWORD are optional.
+!!!
+Note:
+    Both USERNAME and PASSWORD are optional for the virsh power type.
+ZONE and
-ZONE and TAGS are optional for all pods.
+    TAGS are optional for all pods.

+See the [API reference][api-powertypes] for a listing of available power types.

 For example, to create an RSD pod: